pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     pulumi new aws-typescript -n module-09-policy-as-code-infra2-your-name
     ```

-1. In the Pulumi Cloud console, locate the default policy group for your organization and add the 2 policy packs you published.
+1. In the Pulumi Cloud console, locate the default policy group for your organization and add the two policy packs you published.
 1. Run a Pulumi command against your stack:

     ```bash